MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Tax-components-setup-for-TDS-tax-type.md

 # required metadata

 title: Set up tax components for the TDS tax type
-description: This topic describes the process of setting up withholding tax components for the Tax Deducted at Source (TDS) tax type.
-The topic also describes the process of defining the threshold for calculating TDS for each TDS component.
+description: This topic explains how to set up withholding tax components for the Tax Deducted at Source (TDS) tax type.
+It also explains how to define the threshold limit that is used to calculate TDS for each TDS component.
 author: kailiang
 manager: AnnBe
 ms.date: 02/12/2021